KenKundert/nestedtext/doc/how_to_write.rst

         unicode: José and François

-    It is also possible to specify strings that are alone on a line and they can be combined to form multi-line strings.
+    It is also possible to specify strings that are alone on a line and they can be combined to form multiline strings.
 To do so, precede the line with a greater-than symbol::

-        >     this is the first line of a multi-line string, it is indented.
+        >     this is the first line of a multiline string, it is indented.
         > this is the second line, it is not indented.

     The content of each line starts after the space that follows the